-The Institutional Animal Care and Use Committee (IACUC) at the University of Montana requires animal protocol oversight and post-approval monitoring of Animal Use Protocols (AUP).
-Post-approval monitoring (PAM) involves monitoring AUPs after their approval.
-PAM is intended to assist Principal Investigators (PI) and their staff members identify and correct (or amend) areas of "protocol drift" and meet regulatory requirements for assuring animal welfare.
+The UM Institutional Animal Care and Use Committee (IACUC) requires animal protocol oversight and post-approval monitoring (PAM) of animal use protocols (AUP).
+PAM is intended to assist Principal Investigators (PI) and their staff members with meeting regulatory requirements for assuring animal welfare.

-Step 1: The Post Approval Reviewer will contact an individual PI and schedule a convenient time to meet with him/her and all personnel listed on the PIs AUP who are responsible for animal manipulations and/or procedures described in the AUP.
-The purpose of this meeting will be to review the AUP together and answer any questions or concerns posed by the PI and animal research personnel.
+Step 1.
+The technician contacts an individual PI and schedules a convenient time to meet with him/her and all personnel listed on the PIs AUP who are responsible for animal manipulations and/or procedures described in the AUP.
+The purpose of this meeting is to review the AUP together and answer any questions or concerns posed by the PI and animal research personnel.

-Step 2: The Post Approval Reviewer will schedule a time with the PI or his/her animal research personnel to observe an animal procedure(s) and/or manipulation(s) as described in the AUP under review.
+Step 2.
+The technician schedules a time with the PI or his/her animal research personnel to observe an animal procedure(s) and/or manipulation(s) as described in the AUP under review.

-Step 3: The Post Approval Reviewer will send the PI a report detailing the review of his/her AUP and animal procedures.
+Step 3.
+The technician sends the PI a report detailing the review of his/her AUP and animal procedures.
 The review may include suggestions to enhance procedures and/or recommendations for amendments to the AUP.
 The Attending Veterinarian and IACUC Coordinator may also add their recommendations to the report.

 Step 4.
 Once completed, the technician presents the final contents of the report to the IACUC.
 This report may be presented in person at the next IACUC meeting or sent to the IACUC through the IACUC Coordinator.